How to De-Reserves Reserves: Admissions to Technical Colleges in India: De-reservation via Choice Rules

 \section{De-reservation via Choice Rules}

-In this section we propose our solution through \emph{de-reservation via choice rules. }We present a priority design to jointly implement reservation and de-reservation policies in a single institution.
-The multi run DA mechanism presents policymakers' perspective in that reverted OBC positions are to be allocated as open-category positions \emph{before} allocating reserve category positions.
-According to this perspective, reserve category members can benefit from these extra positions and positions taken by reserve category members are not counted against their categories' reservations.
-Moreover, it ensures that in the presence of de-reservations cutoff score of open-category is higher than cutoff scores of reserve categories.
-We argue that disentangling de-reservations within institutions' choice rules by re-running choice rules not only improves applicants' welfare but also removes manipulation possibilities via preference misreporting or not reporting reserve category membership.
+We present a priority design to jointly implement reservation and de-reservation policies in a single institution.
+The multi-run DA mechanism presents policymakers\textquoteright{} perspective that reverted OBC positions should be allocated as open-category positions before reserve category positions.
+According to this perspective, reserve category members can benefit from these extra positions, and positions taken by reserve category members are not counted against their categories\textquoteright{} reservations.
+Moreover, it ensures that, in the presence of de-reservations, cutoff score of open-category is higher than the cutoff scores of reserve categories.
+We argue that disentangling de-reservations within institutions\textquoteright{} choice rules by re-running choice rules improves applicants\textquoteright{} welfare and removes manipulation possibilities via preference misreporting or not reporting reserve category membership.